shajra/nix-project/doc/project-developing.md

 -   `packages.x86_64-linux.my-hello`
 -   `packages.aarch64-darwin.my-hello`

 See the [official flake-parts documentation](https://flake.parts/module-arguments.html) for more per-system module arguments available beyond `pkgs`.
 Particularly useful is `inputs'`, which can be traversed just like `inputs`, but ignoring the system component of the attribute path.
-So though a little more verbose, we could use `inputs'` instead of `pkgs` as follows:
+So, though a little more verbose, we could use `inputs'` instead of `pkgs` as follows:

 ```nix
 {